keerio/uptimekuma-gw-status/README.md

 # this fork is meant to enrich the work done by @maxxoverclocker and make script a little better
 It is made mostly of contributions people left in the Issues of original repo

-Here is a list of updates
+Here is a list of updates (not published yet)
 - autoconfigure py script
 - fix to the main script
 - opnsense version